openheartmind/WISDOM/reports/2023-06-20_WISDOM-x-AIMOS2023-conference.md

 [picture]

-**4. Reward.** TBD.

-**5. Respect.** TBD
+#### 4. Reward (TBD)

+#### 5. Respect (TBD)

 # Discussion

 ### Autonomous Valuation
-The key point to note here is that no one person was in charge of generating these scores, everyone was invited to participate in an inclusive review protocol that required minimal expertise or time to complete, and all reviewers were _directly and immediately rewarded_ for their valuable review data.
-The review data and recognition scores are then a public good that could be utilised by users and the community in a myriad of ways.
+The key point to note here is that no one person was in charge of generating the ratings, everyone was invited to participate in an inclusive review protocol that required minimal expertise or time to complete, and all reviewers were _directly and immediately rewarded_ for their valuable review data.
+The review data and recognition scores become a public good that could be utilised by users and the community in a myriad of ways.

 ### Incentivizing contributions
 Already, we have the beginnings of an incentive mechanism.
 Future contributors could use this dataset to predict how their contributions will be received by the community.
-We also have the beginnings of a <i>replicable template</i>, whereby future conference organizers could use this data to plan and assign tasks to the organizing team, or let the crowd self-select tasks based on their own abilities.
+We also have the beginnings of a _replicable template_, whereby future conference organizers could use this data to plan and assign tasks to the organizing team, or let the crowd self-select tasks based on their own abilities.

+# Conclusion
+The AIMOS prototype marked the first generalization of WISDOM outside of OHM and proof-of-concept for use in academia.
+We validated interest in the framework and developed a proof-of-concept for ratings diverse contributions within academia.

 ### An evolving experiment
 The AIMOS prototype is a dynamically evolving experiment, much like the WISDOM framework in general.
 Future work will explore relationships between the dimensions and other [research questions](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?gid=1589203329#gid=1589203329), and generate Reward and Respect metrics for our contributors, reviewers and meta-reviewers.

 If there's any research questions you think we should explore, we'd love to hear from you!

 ~~~